Luming-L/NGG/Welcome file.md

 An assembly algorithm: MARVEL
 MARVEL has two-phase read-correction to keep PacBio reads intact for assembly.
 MARVEL produced a **contig assembly** with an N50 of 218kb.
+7x illumina-based sequencing to correct sequence errors in 1% of contig bases

 ### Expansion of long terminal repeat retroelement
 a kind of element located in the terminal of chromosome. it is expanded.